LakshayBabbar/CodeFramer/README.md

 4.  **Configure Environment Variables:**

-    Create a `.env.local` file in the root of your project and add the following variables:
+    Create a `.env.local` file in the nextjs application and add the following variables:

     - `ACCESS_SECRET_KEY`: Your defined access secret key.
     - `URI`: MongoDB URI address.
     - `BASE_URL`: Hosting address.
     - `NEXT_PUBLIC_AI_API`: Google AI Studio API key.
     - `COMPILER_URL`: Path to the compiler server.

+    Create a `.env` file in the compiler server and add the following variables:

+    - `ACCESS_SECRET_KEY`: Your defined access secret key.
+Note: Same as nextjs appication.
+    - `ORIGIN`: Allowed origin for cors.

 5.  **Start the Compiler Server for code execution in an isolated environment:**